dspeyer/dspeyer.github.io/combat/index.md

 A hafted weapon has a wooden pole and a (usually) metal head.

 The pole may be short (1m: suitable for attacking enemies in adjacent squares), long (2m:suitable for attacking enemies one square away) or very long (4m: suitable for attacking enemies three squares away).
 Unlike greatswords, a hafted weapon cannot be used against targets which are closer than it's range (unless you have a special ability to counter-act this).
+The length of a hafted weapon for Cramped Quarters purposes is the length of its pole.

 (A 3m haft would be easy enough to make, but it would have all the downsides of a 4m haft without the most important upside, so no one does.)